Functional reactive programming: Implementation issues

 There are two types of FRP systems, push-based and pull-based.
 Push-based systems take events and push them through a signal network to achieve a result.
 Pull-based systems wait until the result is demanded, and work backwards through the network to retrieve the value demanded.

 Some FRP systems such as Yampa use sampling, where samples are pulled by the signal network.
-This approach has a drawback: the network has to wait up to the duration of one computation step to find out about changes to the input.
+This approach has a drawback: the network must wait up to the duration of one computation step to learn of changes to the input.
 Sampling is an example of pull-based FRP.

 The Reactive and Etage libraries on Hackage introduced an approach called push-pull FRP.
-In this approach, only when the next event on a purely defined stream (such as a list of fixed events with times) is demanded, that event is constructed.
+In it, only when the next event on a purely defined stream (such as a list of fixed events with times) is demanded, that event is constructed.
 These purely defined streams act like lazy lists in Haskell.
 That is the pull-based half.
 The push-based half is used when events external to the system are brought in.
 The external events are pushed to consumers, so that they can find out about an event the instant it is issued.

 Implementations

+Implementations exist for many programming languages, including: